DevOpsCraftsman/CoSMIC/others/solid.md

 - more flexible
 - less opinionated

-This has been confirmed by a tweet of Robert C. Martin saying:
+This has partially been confirmed by a tweet of Robert C. Martin saying:

 > The SOLID principles are journeyman level concepts.
 Beginners don’t have the context to understand the problems, let alone the solutions.
 >